 Holter Monitor in Dogs

 A Holter monitor is a portable device used to continuously monitor the electrical activity of the heart.
-Its extended recording period is useful for observing occasional or intermittent cardiac arrhythmias that may be difficult to identify in during a routine clinical examination.
-Holter monitors are commonly used in Boxer Dogs and Doberman Pinschers to diagnose specific forms of heart disease and abnormal heart rhythms.
+Its extended recording period is useful for observing occasional or intermittent cardiac arrhythmias that may be difficult or impossible to identify during a routine clinical examination.
+Holter monitors are commonly used in boxer dogs and doberman pinschers to diagnose specific forms of heart disease and abnormal heart rhythms.

 What does a Holter monitor do?

-The monitor is usually worn for twenty-four hours during normal activity.
-You should keep a diary of what activities your dog does while wearing the monitor such as taking a walk, eating, sleeping, or playing.
-There is a button on the monitor for you to press allowing you to mark an observed event such as a fainting episode.
-After twenty-four hours, you will return the monitor and diary to your veterinarian's office.
-Your veterinarian will analyze the recorded ECG looking for abnormalities.
+The monitor is usually worn for at least 24 hours during normal activity.
+You should keep a diary of what activities your dog does while wearing the monitor, such as taking a walk, eating, sleeping, or playing.
+There is a button on the monitor for you to press to mark an observed event such as an episode of weakness.
+After the recommended time, you will return the monitor and diary to your veterinarian's office.
+Your veterinarian will analyze the recorded ECG, looking for abnormalities.
+Alternatively, your veterinarian may submit the recording to a cardiology telemedicine service for analysis.

 Why does my dog need to wear a Holter monitor?